Bylaws

 The role of the RSC is to provide feedback and guidance to the student to ensure progression towards their degree in a timely manner.
 Specific responsibilities include:

-- Critique and approval/denial of research proposal.
+- Provide academic and professional review and recommend approval/denial of research proposal.

 - Hold regular committee meetings, at least twice per year.